salesforcecli/plugin-env/messages/create_scratch.md

 # flags.async.summary

-Request the org, but do not wait for it to complete.
+Request the org, but don't wait for it to complete.

+# flag.async.description

+The command immediately displays the job ID and returns control of the terminal to you.
+This way, you can continue to use the CLI.
+To resume the scratch org creation, run "sf env resume scratch".

 # flags.edition.description